 Where can I find more information about the criteria for the Startup in Residence programme?

-Do I get my own office for the coming four months?
+Do I get my own office?

 I have questions about the programme